-Chas Cardall, a partner in the San Francisco office, is a member of the Tax Department and the Public Finance Department.
+Chas Cardall, a partner in the San Francisco office, is the Chair of the Tax Department and is a member of the Public Finance Department.
 Mr. Cardall primarily focuses his practice on municipal finance tax and nonprofit corporation tax matters.
 Mr. Cardall also has legal expertise relating to both charter schools and the federal income tax classification of governmental and quasi-governmental entities.
 He has consulted on thousands of tax-exempt, build America and tax credit bond issues and has developed deep expertise in almost every tax aspect of municipal finance.
 Private activity bonds for multifamily housing, solid waste, charter schools and independent schools are areas of particular focus in Mr. Cardall’s practice, as are higher education, short-term and long-term working capital and the various forms of pooled financings.
 Mr. Cardall also has advised numerous clients experiencing financial distress or bankruptcy in tax matters relating to their municipal bonds.
 Representative active clients include the State of California, the University of California, the Bay Area Toll Authority, and Charter School Capital.

 Mr. Cardall is a regular panelist at industry and bar association seminars on public finance tax topics (most recently on the topics of working capital financing and IRS enforcement) and has lectured to the IRS at their field agent training program.

-Representative List of Active Clients:
+Representative List of Active Clients

 State of California

 Bay Area Toll Authority